fleek-network/lightning/docs/code_internals_visualizing/README.md

 *Note:*

-The whole set of visualizations (exhaustive full set of code visualizations for `fdi` and `infusion` based branches of codebase, including visualizations for every crate/package and modules in `cargo` workspace, and visualizations using all available `GraphViz` layout algorithms) will remain in [`docs/graphs` branch in git history](https://github.com/fleek-network/lightning/tree/9c4c9cb1a2a99001e18b34fe989500ab33cb2198/docs/code_internals_visualizing) for any reference.
+The whole set of visualizations (exhaustive full set of code visualizations for `fdi` and `infusion` based branches of codebase, including visualizations for every crate/package and modules in `cargo` workspace, and visualizations using all available `GraphViz` layout algorithms) will remain in [`main` branch in git history](https://github.com/fleek-network/lightning/tree/5540c90a43c61c28770e180ac777c2da3f379c92/docs/code_internals_visualizing) for any reference.